seiyaku

 "The soul is a circle" (Plato)

-A ring is a circle (as you've noticed) and a circle has very strong magical connotations.
+A ring is a circle, and a circle has very strong magical connotations.
 The circle is endless and timeless suggesting a repetitive unbroken wholeness in time and space.
 It even suggests reincarnation to some people.

 "The soul is a circle", said Plato.
-(Ponder that if you wish, but bear in mind that any quotation sounds more profound if it's ascribed to a dead philosopher.)
 "Everything tries to be round" said Black Elk (1863-1950), an Oglala Sioux holy man.
+(Quotations sound more profound when ascribed to dead philosophers.)

 Our lives move in repeated and interwoven circles.
 We leave home, go to work, return home.
 Work until we are tired, sleep until we are refreshed, work, sleep, work.
 We are born of dust, live, and return to dust.
 Our blood circulates in our bodies.